informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

 ## Top-level Structs

-In this section we go over the data structure definitions utilized in the Sovereign IBC light clients.
+In this section, we go over the data structure definitions utilized in the Sovereign IBC light clients.
 We are focusing here on the top-level structs, each containing two fields: one for rollup-specific parameters and the other for DA.